Ancient ruins symbolizing the destruction of Sodom and Gomorrah in Genesis 19

 In Jewish thought, the sin of Sodom centred on inhospitality and oppression.
 The prophets, especially Ezekiel 16:49–50, emphasize arrogance, neglect of the poor, and abuse of power.

 Rabbinic writings even portray Sodom as a society that outlawed generosity, punishing citizens who offered food or shelter to travellers.
-Their moral collapse wasn’t private immorality but public cruelty — a culture that glorified greed and scorned compassion.
+Their moral collapse wasn’t private immorality but public cruelty — a culture that glorified greed, humiliated outsiders, and scorned compassion.

 2.2 The Christian perspective

 Early Christian authors, including Philo of Alexandria and Josephus, added a sexual dimension.
-They viewed Sodom as the epitome of moral depravity and lust.
+They viewed Sodom as the epitome of moral depravity, lust, and rebellion against God’s created order.

 As centuries passed, this interpretation solidified, and the word “sodomy” came to denote sexual acts considered unnatural.
 Yet even early theologians like Augustine recognized that pride and injustice were equally central to Sodom’s guilt — proof that its sin was complex, not confined to one behaviour.